UNDP-UNBL/elsa-documentation/docs/elsa/07_viewing_heatmaps.rst

 Upon executing an ELSA analysis, you will be able to view results by clicking on the vertical three dots next to the analysis entry in the left tab and clicking on the ‘View’ button.
 In the drop-down menu of the legend that appears on the map, you can choose between viewing the final action map or heatmap layers.
 We suggest that you view the heatmaps first.

 .. figure:: images/image016.png
-   :alt: Figure 15.
-Viewing heatmap layers
+   :alt: Viewing heatmap layers
    :align: center

-   Figure 15.
    Viewing heatmap layers

 Heatmaps identify important locations for achieving KMGBF Targets 1-12, or other policy targets specified by your country.
 They are the normalised sum of planning features’ values in each planning unit, accounting for the user weights given to each planning feature.
 Important areas (where more planning features occur, adjusted for weighting) are shown in a range of colours from green to yellow, with those in bright yellow being the most important.
 Heatmaps can be used to identify areas where the overall contribution of planning features to KMGBF Targets 1-12 is greatest.